-These return values terminate with the same behaviour as if exit(Reason) were called.
-In the case of calls and casts, before exiting, the callback function termi nate(Reason, LoopData) is called.
+These return values terminate with the same behavior as if exit(Reason) were called.
+In the case of calls and casts, before exiting, the callback function terminate(Reason, LoopData) is called.
 It allows the server to clean up after itself before being shut down.
 Any value returned by terminate/2 is ignored.
-In the case of init, stop should be returned if something fails when initialising the state.
-As a result, ter minate/2 will not be called.
-If we return {stop, Reason} in the init/1 callback, the start link function returns {error, Reason}.
+In the case of init, stop should be returned if something fails when initializing the state.
+As a result, terminate/2 will not be called.
+If we return {stop, Reason} in the init/1 callback, the start_link function returns {error, Reason}.